YunYunFan Garage Kit Guide

 Sanding.jpg

 Needle Files (round + flat ) - Most frequently used sanding tool, get the best ones you can get: e.g. Grobet Cut # 4.
 I got mine used off ebay, should be $11 new for each. clean the files with brass brush.
+Also get a cheap rough needle file sets for removing the bulk of tabs.

 Nippers - get a decent/cheap one, not that important.